Ambigolimax: Species

 These species are not reliably distinguishable on the basis of external characters, so identification requires either dissection to reveal the genitalia or DNA sequencing.
-All three are invasive in various parts of the world.
+Ambigolimax valentianus, A. waterstoni and A. parvipenis are invasive in various parts of the world.
+All five species are known from North Africa (or in the case of A. wiktori the adjacent island of Tenerife) and it has been proposed that this is their origin.